TikTok influencer, 21, dies in skydiving accident

 CANADA (WJW) — A TikTok social media influencer and beauty queen from Canada has died after a skydiving accident in Innisfil, Ontario.

-The woman, identified as 21-year-old Tanya Pardazi by CTV News in Toronto, succumbed to injuries sustained during the accident on the evening of Saturday, Aug.
-27.
+The woman, identified as 21-year-old Tanya Pardazi by CTV News in Toronto, died from injuries sustained during the Aug.
+27 accident.

-Skydive Toronto, a skydiving operator which organized the jump, posted a statement to its Facebook page about the death of a “solo student skydiver” earlier this week.
+Skydive Toronto, a skydiving operator which organized the jump, posted a statement on its Facebook page about the death of a “solo student skydiver” earlier this week.

 “The skydiver released a quickly rotating main parachute at a low altitude without the time/altitude required for the reverse parachute to inflate,” the statement read.